Duncan Carse: Film and television

 The BFI Filmography record for Carse lists over 140 roles from Presenter/Commentator/Narrator to scriptwriting, music and acting through his near-50-year career.
 The listing suggests an alternative name J.York Scarlett or Yorke Scarlett was used for Sound Recording work.

-Between 1981 and 1983 Carse presented three series of the programme "Travellers in Time" on BBC2.
+Between 1981 and 1983 Carse presented three series of the programme Travellers in Time on BBC2.
 These presented archive films from the early 20th century, including those from Antarctic expeditions and early attempts to climb Mount Everest.

 Portraits of Carse

-A number of expedition images of Carse from 1934 to 1937 are now in the Scott Polar Research Institute on line archive, Freeze Frame.
+A number of expedition images of Carse from 1934 to 1937 are now in the Scott Polar Research Institute online archive, Freeze Frame.

 The Falkland Islands Philatelic bureau issued postage stamps to commemorate Carse's life.

 One photographic portrait exists in the National Portrait Gallery by Howard Coster.

 Duncan Carse died shortly after finally agreeing to a portrait sitting but in discussion with his wife Venetia, it was agreed that it would be fitting to work on the sculpture with reference to visual memories, a photographic archive of 60 years of images and with her help.
 Bronze portrait busts of Carse by sculptor Jon Edgar are now held in public collections at South Georgia Museum, South Atlantic and the Scott Polar Research Institute, Cambridge University, UK.
 The terracotta original is held in the collection of the artist.